Table of Contents

 - Precision

-But the question is: how do we decide which model works best for a given task?
-Having the opportunity to directly measure how each model performs across images in our test set, across classes, and at various confidence criteria could truly save the day.
-So we say: bring in the mAP!
-But we must first spend some time studying the precision-recall curve to comprehend the mean average precision.
+But now the question: how do we decide which model works best for a given task?
+Having the opportunity to directly measure how each model performs across images in our test set, across classes, and at various confidence criteria would be truly helpful.
+Here’s where the mAP metric comes into play.
+However, we must first spend some time studying the precision-recall curve to comprehend the mean average precision object detection.

 The Precision-Recall Curve in Machine Learning mAP